Congo authorities approve mpox vaccines to try to contain outbreak

 In the latest outbreak in Congo, national and international regulatory barriers, a lack of funding, competing disease outbreaks and stigma have held back the response.

-The chief executive of Gavi, the Vaccine Alliance, Sania Nishtar, told Reuters last week that her organisation was ready to use COVID-19 era protocols to facilitate donations of the vaccines from the United States and Japan once an approval was in place.
+The chief executive of Gavi, the Vaccine Alliance, Sania Nishtar, told Reuters last week that her organization was ready to use COVID-19 era protocols to facilitate donations of the vaccines from the United States and Japan once an approval was in place.
 A spokesperson for Bavarian Nordic on Wednesday confirmed the approval in Congo.
+KM Biologics said by email there was a potential supply of vaccine to Congo but it had no other information to share.

 Although the Congo authorities have approved the vaccines, Gavi, which funds the purchase of vaccines for low-income countries that are unable to do so alone, cannot buy them without them being "pre-qualified" by the World Health Organization, a form of approval.